arno-di-loreto/apihandyman.io/_posts/2020-01-15-api-toolbox-jq-and-openapi-part-1.md

 Now we take another step deeper into the OpenAPI file by listing all HTTP status codes and sorting them by how many times they are used.

-<asciinema-player poster="npt:26" title="Count HTTP status codes usage" author="Arnaud Lauret" rows="24" cols="80" src="/code/api-toolbox-jq-and-openapi/part-1/list-http-status-codes.cast"></asciinema-player>
+{% include asciinema.html src="/code/api-toolbox-jq-and-openapi/part-1/list-http-status-codes.cast" title="Count HTTP status codes usage" poster="npt:26" %}

 {% code title:"Count how many times HTTP status codes are used" language:bash %}
 [apihandyman.io]$ jq -r -f list-http-status-codes.jq demo-api-openapi.json